abdullah-hashmi-0/JAVA-QUESTIONS/README.md

-## This repo contains JAVA conecpts and questions around Data structure and algorithms
+## This repository contains JAVA concepts and questions around Data structure and algorithms